Drug And Alcohol Rehab Centers That Take GEHA Insurance

 If your health insurance policy does not cover the full cost of your treatment program, all hope is not lost.
 There are still other ways to cover the remaining cost.
 Here are a few:

 Payment Plans – It is important to make your financial status clear to the rehab center from the beginning.
 These places were designed to help persons overcome addiction and so many are flexible and have payment options to suit the needs of their patients.
 In many cases, centers offer payment plans where patients are given the option of lower monthly payments instead of having to pay all the costs upfront.
+Many rehabs that accept GEHA Insurance, also can help set up a payment plan with the help of the representatives at Find Addiction Rehabs.

 Loans – Healthcare loans can be assessed from several financial institutions to cover healthcare-related issues such as treatment for substance abuse.
 These loans tend to have a lower than the normal interest rate and can be used to cover a part or even all of the cost of your treatment.
 Your credit score may have a big impact on the amount of money you can access via this medium.
 You could even try reaching out to your bank to see if they provide loans of this nature.